-Greece: Ministry of Energy might impose electricity price ceiling7.
-December 2020. / SEE Energy News
+Greece: Ministry of Energy might impose electricity price ceiling, SEE Energy News

 If wholesale electricity prices do not decrease in the next few days, Greek Ministry of Energy is considering imposing a price ceiling.

 Wholesale electricity prices have risen significantly since the launch of the target model on 1 November, which includes day-ahead, intraday and balancing markets.
 Day-ahead market prices dropped to 77 euros/MWh at the end of the week from record-high 90 euros/MWh in mid-week.
 Prior to the launch of target model, whole sale prices stood between 55 and 60 euros/MWh.